alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 <details>
 <summary>How are rewards distributed in ALEX Surge?</summary>

-Rewards are distributed based on the voting results and the amount of LP tokens staked:
+Each Surge round distributes a fixed amount of `$ALEX` rewards among the participating pools based on the voting results:

-1. **Voting Rewards**: pools that receive more votes get a larger share of the `$ALEX` rewards allocated for the round.
+1. **Voting Rewards**:: The total `$ALEX` emissions for the round are allocated to pools proportionally to the votes received.
+Pools with more votes get a larger share of the rewards.
-2. **Staking Rewards**: Liquidity providers earn `$ALEX` rewards proportional to the amount of LP tokens they staked in the pool.
+2. **Staking Rewards**: Within each pool, the allocated `$ALEX` rewards are distributed among liquidity providers based on their staked LP tokens.
 3. **Voter Rewards**: Some pools donate additional rewards to attract voters.
-These rewards are distributed to the voters who supported that pool.
+These rewards are distributed proportionally to those who voted for that pool.

 </details>